 Cons of having an in-house human resources department

-Managing HR responsibilities is a lot of work, and sometimes an internal staff member is not enough to fulfill your needs.
-There are a few challenges to hiring an internal human resources specialist, primarily regarding cost and effectiveness.
+Managing HR responsibilities is a lot of work, and sometimes an internal HR staff is not enough to fulfill your needs.
+There are a few challenges to hiring an internal HR specialist, primarily concerning cost and effectiveness.

 1. It can be expensive.

-An in-house HR department can be more expensive than outsourcing because you will be hiring at least one full-time employee, and appropriate wages for an experienced HR manager aren't cheap.
+An in-house HR department can be more expensive than outsourcing because you will be hiring at least one full-time employee, and the pay rate for an experienced HR manager isn’t cheap.
 Also, when you have an HR team member onsite, employees may feel more comfortable making requests that can cost your company money.

 2. It can be hard to find the right fit.

 Another challenge of hiring an in-house HR department is finding someone who is the right fit for your organization and can fulfill all of your HR needs.
-If you do not have the right department members in place, your company will suffer – but finding someone who is the right fit and can subsequently hire additional right fits can be difficult.
+If you do not have the right department members in place, your company will suffer, but finding someone who is the right fit and can subsequently hire more right fits can be difficult.
 It is not uncommon for an internal HR department to have limits on their time as well as expertise.